BruceChanJianLe/TMUX_Setup/README.md

 ## TMUX Predefined Layout

-You may use the `tmux_layout.layout` as a template for your purpose.
+You may use the `tmux_template.bash` as a template for your purpose.
+Note that this script should work both for bash and zsh.

 ## Keybindings / Shortcuts Keys
 Action | my_TMUX | normal_TMUX | Screen